PrefectHQ/prefect/docs/ui/cloud.md

 Go to the dashboard for your workspace in Prefect Cloud.
 You'll see the flow run results right there in Cloud!

 ![Viewing local flow run results in the Cloud UI.](/img/ui/cloud-flow-run.png)

+To run deployments using the API or directly from the Cloud UI, you'll need to configure [work queues](/ui/work-queues/) and agents.
+See the [Work Queues & Agents](/concepts/work-queues/) documentation for details, and the [Deployments tutorial](/tutorials/deployments/#work-queues-and-agents) for a hands-on example.